Do you want to capture some amazing Valentine’s Day images, but you’re fresh out of ideas?

 On Valentine’s Day, you can often find lovey-dovey signs everywhere.

 But try to do it creatively.
-Instead of just documenting the presence of the signs, turn them into a real piece of art.
-See if you can capture some abstract images of the different signs.
-See if you can capture people interacting with the signs – walking by them, looking at them, etc.
+Instead of just documenting the presence of the signs, turn them into real pieces of art.
+Try to capture some abstract images.
+And see if you can photograph people interacting with the signs – walking by them, looking at them, etc.

-Of course, this will require some concentration, and I don’t recommend spending too much time doing it, especially if you’re spending time with your significant other.
+Of course, this will require some concentration, and I don’t recommend doing it too much, especially if you’re spending time with your significant other.

 But you can certainly take a few snaps whenever you see an opportunity!

-For instance, you can photograph the chocolates themselves, for some cool macro shots.
+For instance, you can photograph the chocolates themselves for some cool close-ups.

-Or you can ask your significant other to eat the chocolates, and photograph them as they pop them into their mouth.
+Or you can ask your significant other to eat the chocolates and take some photos as they do!

-What you do with the chocolates is your call, but there’s certainly a lot of great opportunities out there!
+What you do with the chocolates is your call, but there are certainly a lot of great options to consider.

 You should capture photos of you, your significant other, and the two of you together.
-You should try all sorts of different approaches; get in the water, run on the sand, laugh, and have fun together.
+Try all sorts of different approaches: get in the water, run on the sand, laugh, and just have fun together.

 After all, what’s a Valentine’s Day photoshoot without some fun?

-For a beach photoshoot, I definitely recommend going out early or late in the day, when the sun is low in the sky and you get some beautiful golden light.
+For a beach session, I definitely recommend going out early or late in the day, when the sun is low in the sky and casts some beautiful golden light.

-You can try photographing your significant other from a frontlit direction, or – for a more dramatic take– use backlight, or even sidelight.
+You can try photographing your significant other from a frontlit direction, or – for a more dramatic result – use backlight or even sidelight.